-Moore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Moore is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Moore is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Moore who work in office and administrative support (17.33%), sales jobs (11.02%), and management occupations (8.27%).
+There are especially a lot of people living in Moore who work in office and administrative support (13.71%), sales jobs (10.65%), and management occupations (8.59%).

 Also of interest is that Moore has more people living here who work in computers and math than 95% of the places in the US.

 Moore is a very ethnically-diverse city.
 The people who call Moore home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Moore residents report their race to be White, followed by Native American.
-Moore also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.39% of the city’s residents.
-Important ancestries of people in Moore include Irish, English, French , and Italian.
+The greatest number of Moore residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Moore include German, Irish, English, Italian, and European.